Romea/romea-ros2-lidar/README.md

-# ROMEA Lidar Stack
+# romea_ros2_lidar #

-This stack contains several ROS2 packages for working with lidar, both in real-world applications and simulations.
+This project contains several ROS2 packages for working with lidar, both in real-world applications and simulations.
 For more detailed information, please refer to the README files of each individual package.

 ## **Usage**